yiqu/yiqu.github.io/_posts/2019-10-12-bootstrap-columns.md

 > Aside: you can have multiple <code>.container</code> elements on a single page, but it is not recommended that you nest them.

-Though the <code>.container</code> class is the recommended class to use for responsive desgin, you can also use <code>.container-fluid</code> class to achieve <code>width: 100%</code> across all viewport and device sizes.
+Beside the <code>.container</code> class, which is the recommended class to use for responsive desgin, you can also use <code>.container-fluid</code> class to achieve <code>width: 100%</code> across all viewport and device sizes.